outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- withaferin A
 			- guggulsterone (GS)
 				- a steroid which induces efficient apoptotic cell death in a variety of cancer cells (no apoptotic death was seen in healthy cells)
+				- antagonist of Androgen receptor (which is expressed in cancers)

     - activate tumor suppression